eleanorgoh/ocaml-monopoly/INSTALL.md

 # Testing:
 From the top directory `~/monopoly`:
-1. Run `make tests` to run all OUnit tests contained in `test.ml`.
+1. Run `make test` to run all OUnit tests contained in `test.ml`.
 See the comment at the top of `test.ml` for the test plan and rationale.

 # Documentation